aayushchugh/repository-commander/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+Fixes #(issue)

 # Checklist:

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation (postman)
+- [ ] I have made corresponding changes to the documentation

-# Screenshots (optional)
+# Anything Else ?

+Links?
+References?
+Anything that will give us more context about the pull request